Overview

 arrive.
 For each request it decides which screen it is for.

-Each screen definition in screens.xml
+Each screen definition in screens.xml configuration

 specifies which modules and which functions will